jdoleary/Spellmasons/docs/DevLog.md

 - When I do this, revalidate the snapping of movement + targeting spells in a24d1259
 - reduce logging on server for efficiency?
+- could be due to things like bleed taking too long. see ae9add33

 ## 2023.01.31